This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-• 1 cup 227 grams unsalted butter
+- 1 cup (227 grams) unsalted butter

-• 1 large egg, separated
+- 1 large egg, separated

-• 2 1/4 cups 278 grams all-purpose flour
+- 2 ¼ cups (278 grams) all-purpose flour

-• 1/3 cup sparkling sugar or sanding sugar
+- ⅓ cup sparkling sugar or demerara

 Instructions

-• Combine the sugar and vanilla.
-In a small bowl, combine the granulated sugar and vanilla bean paste or extract; mash with a spoon until well blended.
+- In a small bowl, combine the granulated sugar and vanilla bean paste or extract; mash with a spoon until well blended.1/3 cup (66 grams) granulated sugar | 1 tbsp vanilla bean paste or vanilla extract

-• Cream the butter and sugars.
-In a mixing bowl with an electric mixer, beat the butter until smooth and creamy; add the vanilla, granulated sugar mixture, and confectioners’ sugar and beat until light and fluffy, about 2 minutes.
+- In a mixing bowl with an electric mixer, beat the butter until smooth and creamy; add the vanilla and granulated sugar mixture and confectioners' sugar and beat until light and fluffy, about 2 minutes.1 cup (227 grams) unsalted butter | 1/3 cup (38 grams) confectioners' sugar

-• Finish the dough.
-Add the egg yolk and salt to the butter mixture and blend well.
+- Add the egg yolk and salt to the butter mixture and blend well.
 Put the egg white in a small bowl or cup and refrigerate it until you are ready to bake.
-Add the flour and beat on low speed just until blended.
+Add the flour and beat on low speed just until blended.1 large egg | 1/2 tsp table salt | 2 1/4 cups (278 grams) all-purpose flour

-• Prep the oven and pans.
-Heat the oven to 350°F and line cookie sheets with parchment paper.
+- Heat the oven to 350°F and line cookie sheets with parchment paper.

-• Bake.
-Bake the sablé cookies for 14 to 18 minutes, until just lightly browned on the bottoms.
+- Bake the sablé cookies for 14 to 18 minutes, until just lightly browned on the bottoms.